-Wed 20th Jan – Apply by 20th Jan to avail of discounted application fee of €30.00.
-This is also closing date for HPAT Registration.
+– Apply by Thursday 20th Jan to avail of discounted application fee of €30.00.

 – DARE is an admissions scheme to promote equity of access to higher education for school leavers with disabilities or students who have experienced additional educational challenges in second level education.